Social Contribution

 Based on our Corporate Philosophy of "the company will promote corporate growth while fulfilling the following responsibilities as a good corporate citizen," we will contribute to the creation of a pleasant society as a member of the local community, while enhancing our social value through contributions toward social value.

-Social contribution activities with a sense of togetherness, in cooperation with various organizations
+Social contribution activities with a sense of togetherness, through collaboration across the Toyota group

 By conducting collaborative activities with NPOs and various community groups centered on cooperation with the Toyota group, we have been able to expand our network and make an even greater contribution.